 In November 2012, Haya was riding in a taxi through the streets of Deraa, Syria with her children.
 Suddenly, a stray bullet passed through the car, striking her in the back.
 She was initially taken to a dispensary, but as the personnel were unable to help her, so she was moved to a regional hospital.

 Doctors needed to operate.
 Removing the bullet took them several hours, and they had to remove Haya’s damaged spleen and a kidney.
 Unfortunately, they could not remove the shrapnel in her spine.
-The doctors said she was suffering from irreversible paraplegia.
+The doctors said she was facing irreversible paraplegia.

 While she recovered in the hospital, Haya’s husband decided they should flee Syria.
 He gathered their two children, important papers, fetched Haya from the hospital, and then headed for the Jordanian border.
 Their first attempt to cross the border failed, but a few days later they successfully entered the country.